google/open-location-code/README.md

 A "+" character is used after eight digits, to break the code up into two parts and to distinguish codes from postal codes.

-There will be locations where a 10 digit code is not sufficiently precise, but refining it by a factor of 20 is i) unnecessarily precise and ii) requires extending the code by two digits.
+There will be locations where a 10-digit code is not sufficiently precise, but refining it by a factor of 20 is i) unnecessarily precise and ii) requires extending the code by two digits.
 Instead, after 10 digits, the area is divided into a 4x5 grid and a single digit used to identify the grid square.
 A single